Scyy-dev/SkyHoles/README.md

-# GenericJavaPlugin
+# SkyHoles
-Premade Utility Classes for creating Java Plugins for minecraft
+Minecraft plugin for applying customisable velocity boosts to players when they enter certain regions - effectively creating "jump pads"